lkesteloot/unsong/unsong.md

 [open-bracket]What happened?
 Where are you?
 Are you safe?]

 [open-bracket]I’m not sure.
 Somebody must have drugged my dinner.
-I’m…fine.
+I’m... fine.
 The Drug Lord tried to extract the Vital Name from me.
 He couldn’t.
 That’s all I know.]

 I reached the top of the hill.
 Below me lay a city.
 I recognized it and drew its name out of half-forgotten memories.
 Teotihuacan.
 Birthplace Of The Gods.
 The greatest city of the pre-Columbian Americas.
 The great street down its center was the Avenue of the Dead.
 The two great structures that towered above the rest were the Pyramid of the Sun and Pyramid of the Moon.
 The pictures I had seen made them look austere and crumbling.
 Here they were covered in bright colors and streaming banners.
 Also, a waterfall of blood was flowing down the southern staircase of the Pyramid of the Moon, looking for all the world like a macabre escalator.